Chesapeake and Ohio Canal: Dispute for Point of Rocks; second part opened

-In March 1837, three surveys were made for a possible link to the northeast to Baltimore: via Westminster, via Monocacy-Linganore, and via Seneca, but they were all were deemed impractical due to lack of water at the summit level.
+In March 1837, three surveys were made for a possible link to the northeast to Baltimore: via Westminster, via Monocacy-Linganore, and via Seneca, but they were all deemed impractical due to lack of water at the summit level.

 The Canal reached Dam No. 6 (west of Hancock) in 1839.

 As the canal approached Hancock, more construction problems surfaced.
 Limestone sinkholes and caverns caused the canal bottom to cave in near Shepherdstown, near Two Locks above Dam No. 4, around Four Locks, Big pool, and Roundtop Hill near Dam No. 6.
 On 6 December 1839, Chief Engineer Fisk wrote, "These breaks have all evidently been occasioned by limestone sinks which exhibit themselves by a falling down of the bottom of the Canal into limestone caverns that are lower than, and extend out under the bed of the river: — in consequence of which the water from the Canal is at first conducted down below the canal bottom perhaps twenty or thirty feet and thence out along under the bed of the river ...
 It has been a matter of surprise to me that our Canal thus far has suffered so little from limesinks.
 We may yet however have much trouble from this source near and above the breach at Lock No. 37.
 For about a mile, there is scarcely a hundred feet in length of the canal in which there are not several small lime sink holes...".
 He recommended costly but necessary repairs, which were done by 1840.

 Since it was difficult to obtain stone for the locks, engineers built composite locks, sometimes of kyanized wood.

 In 1843, the Potomac Aqueduct Bridge was built near the present-day Francis Scott Key Bridge to connect the canal to the Alexandria Canal, which led to Alexandria, Virginia.

 In April 1843, floods damaged much of the finished portion of the canal between Georgetown and Harpers Ferry, including the Shenandoah river lock.
 One flood suspended navigation for 103 days.
 The company raised the embankments around Little Falls, and made a "tumbling waste" near the 4-mile marker.